Canada-Saudi Arabia relations

 Bilateral relations

-Saudi Arabia is the world’s leading oil exporter, exporting 16.5% of the world’s oil in 2021, and the third largest oil producer.
-As of 2021, it holds 17% of the world’s known oil reserves.
-As such, the Kingdom plays a key role in the Organization of Petroleum Exporting Countries (OPEC) and has considerable influence on the global economy.
+As of 2022, Saudi Arabia is the world’s leading oil exporter, and the second largest oil producer behind the United States.
+According to 2021 estimates, it holds 17% of the world’s known oil reserves.
+As such, the Kingdom plays a key role in the Organization of Petroleum Exporting Countries (OPEC) and the broader OPEC+, and has considerable influence on the global economy.

 In Saudi Arabia, Canada is represented by the Embassy of Canada to Saudi Arabia, in Riyadh.
 Saudi Arabia is represented in Canada by an Embassy in Ottawa.